-So if you recognise that any of these apply to you then you need to address them.
+So, if you recognise that any of these things apply to you, try to address them.

-Ok so by now you know that if you get regular bouts of constipation you really need to do something about it.
+So you know that if you get regular bouts of constipation you need to do something about it.

-Not only to prevent back pain but also to keep your body healthy and functioning as it should.
+And not only to prevent back pain, but to also keep your body healthy and functioning as well as it should.

-So try implementing a few of the following tips to get things flowing again!
+So try implementing a few of the following tips to get things moving again.

 Eat More Fiber